 The present study demonstrates that jackfruit waste can be effectively converted into value-added feed powder with significant potential for livestock nutrition.
 Solar cabinet drying is recommended for efficient drying and improved quality.
 The developed product exhibited high carbohydrate content, moderate protein and low moisture, indicating good energy value, nutritional adequacy, and storage stability.
 The moderate water absorption capacity further supports its suitability for improving feed palatability and digestibility in ruminants.

-However, the powder showed poor flow properties, charcterized by low bulk density, high porosity, and elevated Carr index, which may limit its direct handling and processing.
+However, the powder showed poor flow properties, characterized by low bulk density, high porosity, and elevated Carr index, which may limit its direct handling and processing.
 These challenges can be addressed through suitable processing techniques, such as pelletizing or blending.

 Preliminary field evaluation indicated an increase in milk yield from 3 L to 4 L/day, suggesting its potential positive impact on animal productivity.
 Overall, jackfruit waste powder represents a cost-effective, eco-friendly feed alternative, contributing to sustainable livestock production and agro-waste management.
 Further studies on large-scale feeding trials and processing optimization is recommended.